 The Council operates, maintains and improves the coastal assets on behalf of its ratepayers.
 The Council undertakes the activity to meet the level of service that is required to enhance community well-being by improving access to the sea, and managing the interaction of the coast on property.
-The coastal activity contributes to the community outcomes as detailed in Table 4Error!
-Reference s ource not found. below.
+The coastal activity contributes to the community outcomes as detailed in Table 4 below.